harshithad0703/heart_mate/README.md

 - **Doctor Notifications**: Automated Telegram notifications to cardiologists with patient details
 - **Appointment Scheduling**: Automatic Google Calendar integration for appointment booking
 - **Secure & Private**: HIPAA-compliant design with encrypted communications
+ - **Severity Analysis (Doctor-only)**: Internal rule-based triage computes case severity and shares it only with doctors via notifications and calendar entries.
+Patients never see severity in the chat.

 ## 🛠 Tech Stack